-- survey and should always be carried out before more specific surveys are commenced. - Submissions for grants to undertake a Preservation Needs Assessments can be made through the National Library of Australia - Community Heritage Grants
+- storage improvements or treatment.
+In many ways it is the most important survey and should always be carried out before more specific surveys are commenced. - Submissions for grants to undertake a Preservation Needs Assessments can be made through the National Library of Australia Community Heritage Grants